pushme-pullyou/tootoo-2025/tootoo/README.md

 ### TooToo 2025

 * TooToo 2025 uses the GitHub API to provide access to all the current files in a repository hosted with GitHub Pages.
+* Interact with files with the fewest possible clicks.
+As easy as sending an email
 * Accordion tree view menu of all the files in a repository.
 * Browse the entire contents of files in a repository very quickly
 * View contents of many file types including images, text, and HTML files.